American Oil Giants Collectively Refuse to Invest in Venezuela: Why Has the "Energy Goldmine" Turned into a "Hot Potato"?

 (I) Core Elements and Atmosphere of the Meeting

-The participants of this closed-door meeting included "leaders" from the American energy industry, such as ExxonMobil (), Chevron (), and ConocoPhillips (), all of which hold significant influence in the global energy market.
-Trump had previously signaled through the media, promising that the United States would "fully manage" Venezuela to pave the way for these giants to invest, attempting to reshape the global energy landscape by leveraging Venezuela's oil resources.
-However, surprisingly, in the face of this "grand gift," the atmosphere at the scene was notably cold.
-The giants generally remained silent and did not respond as enthusiastically as Trump had anticipated.
+The attendees of this closed-door meeting encompass leaders of the U.S. energy industry, including CEOs of globally influential companies such as ExxonMobil, Chevron, and ConocoPhillips.
+Trump had previously signaled through the media, promising that the United States would fully manage Venezuela to pave the way for investments by these giants, attempting to reshape the global energy landscape by leveraging Venezuela's oil resources.
+However, surprisingly, faced with this grand offer, the atmosphere on-site was quite cold, with the giants generally maintaining silence and not responding as enthusiastically as Trump had anticipated.

 (II) Trump's Deep Strategic Intentions

-Behind Trump's push for investment in Venezuela lie three strategic considerations: first, controlling international oil prices by renovating Venezuela's oil facilities and rapidly increasing production to drive global oil prices down from over $50 to below $50; second, undermining Russia's finances by leveraging Russia's heavy reliance on oil revenues, depressing oil prices to weaken the ruble and destabilize its domestic stability; third, competing for global energy dominance, attempting to break the current pattern where oil prices are jointly influenced by oil-producing countries like Russia and OPEC+, and regain control over energy pricing power.
-To pressure major corporations, Trump even claimed, "If they are unwilling to invest, there will be 25 companies ready to take their place," and after the meeting, he stated, "An agreement has essentially been reached, with giants investing hundreds of billions of dollars."
-However, this statement has not been acknowledged by the companies involved.
+Behind Trump's push for investment in Venezuela lie three strategic considerations: first, controlling international oil prices by renovating Venezuela's oil facilities and rapidly increasing production to drive global oil prices down from over 50 dollars to below 50 dollars; second, undermining Russia's finances by leveraging Russia's heavy reliance on oil revenue, lowering oil prices to weaken the ruble and destabilize its domestic situation; third, competing for global energy dominance, attempting to break the current pattern where oil prices are jointly influenced by oil-producing nations like Russia and OPEC+, and regain control over energy pricing.
+To pressure major corporations, Trump even claimed that if they were unwilling to invest, 25 other companies would step in, and later asserted that an agreement had largely been reached, with giants committing hundreds of billions of dollars.
+However, this statement has not been confirmed by the companies involved.

 II.
 The Roots of Rejection: Multiple Factors Behind Venezuela's Oil Transition from "Prime Asset" to "Hot Potato"